technomancy/leiningen/README.md

     $ lein uberjar # create a standalone jar that contains all dependencies

-    $ lein pom # output a pom.xml file for interop with Maven

     $ lein install # install in local repository

-    $ lein help [TASK] # show a list of tasks or help for a given TASK

-    $ lein new NAME # generate a new project skeleton
+These are the most commonly-used tasks; you can use "lein help" to see a complete list. "lein help $TASK" will show the usage for a specific one.

 ## Configuration